Uncharted 4: A Thief's End: Development

 Scherr co-wrote the story of Uncharted 4 alongside Druckmann, while Bissell and James provided additional writing.

 Developer Naughty Dog split into two teams in 2009, to develop Uncharted 3: Drake's Deception and The Last of Us concurrently; the former team, led by creative director Amy Hennig and game director Justin Richmond, began preliminary work on Uncharted 4: A Thief's End after the release of Uncharted 3 in November 2011.
 Hennig and Richmond led development for several years, until their departure from the company in March 2014.
 Shortly after, Neil Druckmann and Bruce Straley were working on the game as creative director and game director, respectively; Druckmann and Straley had previously led the development of The Last of Us.

 Initial reports claimed that Hennig was "forced out" of Naughty Dog by Druckmann and Straley, though co-presidents Evan Wells and Christophe Balestra later denied this.
 After taking over development, Druckmann and Straley scrapped about "eight months of [Hennig's] story".
 They became committed to making Uncharted 4 the final game in the series, as there was "nowhere else" to take the characters.
 They faced great difficulty after Hennig's departure, due to the more limited development time and significant story changes.

 An extended crunch schedule of 12-hour and up working days toward the end of development of Uncharted 4 caused significant attrition at Naughty Dog, according to a report by Kotakus Jason Schreier.
 14 out of 20 non-lead designers credited in Uncharted 4 left the company after the game was released, the departure of 70% of the team.
 Straley was quoted as saying that he "would never want to do Uncharted 4 again...
 Because now we've lived through that".
 Straley also left the company shortly after release, following a sabbatical.
-Schreier suggested that development of Naughty Dog's next project, The Last of Us Part II (2020), was adversely affected and slowed due to the enormous turnover of employees, with few veterans left on the team.
+Schreier suggested that the development of Naughty Dog's next project, The Last of Us Part II (2020), was adversely affected and slowed due to the enormous turnover of employees, with few veterans left on the team.